Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 1:144 dollhouse scale.

 Talk about tiny!
 I once had a gift from ‘Dollhouses Nederland’ magazine: a tiny house that I could put as a 1:12 scale dollhouse IN my 1:12 dollhouse.
-So you can definitely use those microscale houses in for example a children’s bedroom.
-Isn’t it cute?
+So basically, a dollhouse for a dollhouse.

 Other scales.